baasbox/docs/RestAPI/Users/users.rst

 **Headers**: See authorization header in the :doc:`/RestAPI/general_remarks`

-**Description**: This API allows a user to delete a friendship relationship with another user which username is the one specified in the :username URL component.Once the friendship relation has been deleted the follower will not be able to see the documents created by the followed user as well as its visibleByFriends data in its user profile.
+**Description**: This API allows a user to delete a friendship relationship with another user whose username is the one specified in the :username URL component.Once the friendship relation has been deleted the follower will not be able to see the documents created by the followed user as well as its visibleByFriends data in its user profile.

 **Returns**:

--  Code 200: (OK) response code if the operation is successfull
+-  Code 200: (OK) response code if the operation is successful
 -  Code 404: (NOT FOUND) response if the username provided does not exists or if the relationship does not exists

 Get all following